skr1p7/rev-eng/README.md

 ![ltrace2](img/ltrace2.png)

-Notice how the string are getting compared again, so for the first **hellow** or the second password, our given input is compared with the e\hex value **0x1337**, for the second **hellow** or the third password,our given input is compared with the e\hex value **0x133337** let's make use of the web to convert this hexacdecimal to integer value:
+Notice how the string are getting compared again, so for the first **hellow** or the second password, our given input is compared with the hex value **0x1337**, for the second **hellow** or the third password,our given input is compared with the hex value **0x133337** let's make use of the web to convert this hexacdecimal to integer value:

 ![hex1](img/hex1.png)